spiceai/blog/content/posts/project/building-on-apache-arrow-and-flight.md

 tags: [agile ml arrow flight SQL]
 ---

-In February, we announced [Spice.ai v0.6](https://blog.spiceai.org/posts/2022/02/08/announcing-the-release-of-spice.ai-v0.6-alpha/) with its data processing and transport completely rebuilt upon Apache [Flight](https://arrow.apache.org/blog/2019/10/13/introducing-arrow-flight/).
-This enables [Spice.ai](https://spiceai.org) to scale to datasets 10-100 times larger and brings Spice.ai into the [Apache Arrow ecosystem](https://arrow.apache.org/) paving the way for integrations with many [popular projects](https://arrow.apache.org/powered_by/), like [Apache Parquet](https://parquet.apache.org/), [pandas](https://pandas.pydata.org/) and big data systems like Hive, Drill, Spark, Snowflake, BigQuery, and many more.
+In February, we announced [Spice.ai OSS v0.6](https://blog.spiceai.org/posts/2022/02/08/announcing-the-release-of-spice.ai-v0.6-alpha/) with its data processing and transport completely rebuilt upon Apache [Flight](https://arrow.apache.org/blog/2019/10/13/introducing-arrow-flight/).
+This enables [Spice.ai OSS](https://spiceai.org) to scale to datasets 10-100 times larger and brings Spice.ai into the [Apache Arrow ecosystem](https://arrow.apache.org/) paving the way for integrations with many [popular projects](https://arrow.apache.org/powered_by/), like [Apache Parquet](https://parquet.apache.org/), [pandas](https://pandas.pydata.org/) and big data systems like Hive, Drill, Spark, Snowflake, BigQuery, and many more.

 So today, we’re excited to announce a new big data system integration… our own, [Spice.xyz](https://spice.xyz)!